-The first three months is about the conceptualization of the systematic review.
-With the help of the group, during the group meeting we aim to find the best research questions.
-During the first 3-months students should end with the systematic search and selection of the literature.
+The first three months are about the conceptualization of the systematic review.
+With the help of the group, during the group meeting, we aim to find the best research questions.
+During the first 3 months, students should end with the systematic search and selection of the literature.

-During the next 3-months we concentrate on the data collection and the results.
+During the next 3 months, we will concentrate on the data collection and the results.
 In this period, we aim to discuss the result of each project on a structured way, therefore at the end of the first 6-months students should be able to present their results of the meta-analysis.
+For the meta-analysis, the next 3 months should be about the article writing; at the end of this period, the manuscript should be ready to be submitted to top journals.
+On the other hand, in this period the other projects of the students should be discussed.
+If the student has another systematic review, he/she should be ready with the literature search.
+If it is a clinical research question or a basic research question, the protocol of the study should be planned.